.nap Files (spec: nap-file)

 Declarative assertions on the response.
 See Assertions for the full reference.

-References to F# scripts that run before or after the request.
+References to F# or C# scripts that run before or after the request.

 [script]